-Soccer, a universal sport played by millions of people around the world, is played on a field whose dimensions can vary depending on age categories, the number of players, and sometimes even local specifics.
+Soccer, a universal sport played by millions of people worldwide, is played on a field whose dimensions can vary depending on age groups, the number of players, and sometimes even local regulations.

 Knowing these dimensions is essential for coaches, players, and match organizers, as they influence game strategy, physical preparation, and training exercises.